dbt-labs/corp/handbook/compensation.md

 - May 2022, a Tender Offer was presented to employees that have been employed for 2+ years.
 Details can be found here: [2022 Tender Offer](https://www.notion.so/2022-Tender-Offer-c2348dbcb8324553bbb31725106ba933).
 The company will continue to explore this as an option each year, but is not guaranteed to occur.
 - February 2023, annual 409A valuation complete.

+### 409A Valuations and Exercise Prices

+Learn more about our current valuations and exercise pricese [here](https://www.notion.so/dbtlabs/Equity-at-dbt-Labs-Overview-f07addf4d73547f28a80e7dc66089171?pvs=4#f5ac0ac6089a4ebf8a34679f4990a6d3).

 - ### [Equity Bands FY24](https://www.notion.so/dbtlabs/Equity-Bands-9e74a108170b4674aea4fdb6829038a5)

+All employees have access to our equity bands and they can be accessed [here](https://www.notion.so/dbtlabs/Equity-Bands-9e74a108170b4674aea4fdb6829038a5?pvs=4).

 ## [Pay & Equity Ranges in Job Offers](https://www.notion.so/Making-Offers-Using-Pay-Equity-Ranges-f0a8c7d90b6347569dcce539cf21867e)